rbe549/rbe549.github.io/project3.md

 permalink: /spring2022/proj/p3/
 ---

-This article is edited by Lening Li.
-If you have any questions/corrections regarding the article, please email at lli4[at]wpi[dot][edu].

-**To be submitted in a group of two.**

 Table of Contents:

 - [1.
 Deadline](#due)
 - [2.
 Introduction](#intro)
 - [3.
 Phase 1: Traditional Approach](#trad)
   - [3.1.
 Feature Matching](#featmatch)
   - [3.2.
 Estimating Fundamental Matrix](#estfundmatrix)
     - [3.2.1.
 Epipolar Geometry](#epipole)
     - [3.2.2.
 Fundamental Matrix](#fundmatrix)
     - [3.2.3.
 Match Outlier Rejection using RANSAC](#ransac)
   - [3.3.
 Estimate *Essential Matrix* from Fundamental Matrix](#estE)
   - [3.4.
 Estimate Camera Pose from Essential Matrix](#essential)
   - [3.5.
 Check for Cheirality Condition using Triangulation](#tri)
     - [3.5.1.
 Non-Linear Triangulation](#nonlintri)
   - [3.6.
 Perspective-$$n$$-points](#pnp)